Excel Pie Chart ( Table of Contents )

 Pie Chart in Excel

-Pie Chart in Excel is used for showing the completion or main contribution of different segments out of 100%.
-It is like each value represents the portion of the Slice from the total complete Pie.
-For Example, we have 4 values A, B, C and D. A total of them is considered 100 either in percentage or in number; there any value A would have its own contribution towards the completion of Pie formation, which is shown as Pie Chart.
+The Pie Chart in Excel shows the completion or main contribution of different segments out of 100%.
+Each value represents the portion of the Slice from the total complete Pie.
+For Example, we have 4 values A, B, C, and D. A total of them is considered 100 either in percentage or in number; any value A would have its contribution towards the completion of Pie formation, which is shown as Pie Chart.

 Example #1 – 2D Pie Chart in Excel